sudeepcool17/kpmgassignment/challenge3/Readme.md

 Solution:
 =========
-1.open pycharm or any other ISE and create a new project
+1. Open pycharm or any other ISE and create a new project

 2. Run the python program attached and compile the same to get the desired output

 ========================================================